Investor Relations

 AI made the multi-front startup possible

 Anyone can build conversational AI.
-Our defensibility is what SOSA consolidates — claims, billing, provider routing, insurance verification, and dispatch — across four customer surfaces, all feeding the same loop.
+Our defensibility is what Terra consolidates — claims, billing, provider routing, insurance verification, and transport coordination — across four customer surfaces, all feeding the same loop.
 The AI is the tool.
 The consolidation is the company.

 15+ years of operational expertise